Let-s-help-each-other/COVID19-resources/README.md

 6. The title of your pull request is automatically the name of the change you proposed in the previous page.
 You can change it; write more description; or cancel.
 7. Once you're done writing, click on *Create pull request*.

-# Creating a version for your own area

-You can fork this repository, remove the county-specific information, and add your own city's/county's/state's.
-To fork, click on the Fork button on the very top right, opposite the repo name.
-The repository gets forked to your own Github account.

 ## Templates

 ### <Name of the resource>